- Current students

 - Online Bullying advice from Netsafe

-Any person may at any time decide to refer a complaint relating to harassment and/or bullying to the Human Rights Commission, within 90 days of the incident occurring.
+- At any time you can refer a complaint relating to harassment and/or bullying to the Human Rights Commission, within 90 days of the incident occurring